Anirudh93/tapproject/README.md

         Oracle 9i I MYSQL

 5. Reports Required
-  5.1 List of ft.:nd transfer transactions made within a time frame.
+  5.1.
+List of fund transfer transactions made within a time frame.
-  5.2 List of all failed transactions, along with the reason of th~ failure.
+  5.2.
+List of all failed transactions, along with the reason of th~ failure.
   5.3 List of cash withdraw made directly from the bank 5.4 List of all new customer added within a time frame, along with their balance and transaction details.

 6.Checks